-Fredric Ollerstam at Preamp AB is one of many documentary filmmakers that are working with One Day on Earth project.
-During the first film day of One Day on Earth 10.10.10, Fredric filmed his grandfather Karl-Erik Konstantin Persson talking about his youth, childrer, grandchildren and his past-away wife Anna-Lisa Persson.
-The short film was selected to a part of the One Day on Earth 10.10.10 feature film.
+Fredric Ollerstam at Preamp AB was one of many documentary filmmakers that worked with the One Day on Earth project.
+During the first film day of One Day on Earth 10.10.10, Fredric filmed his grandfather Karl-Erik Konstantin Persson talking about his youth, children, grandchildren and his wife Anna-Lisa Persson.
+The short film was selected asa part of the One Day on Earth 10.10.10 feature film.
 The film had premiere on Earth Day (22nd of April) in 2012 in over 167 countries in more then 250 places.
 The film was screen at many types of venues, all over the world, from the middle of Africa to the United Nations General Assembly in New York.
 Tens of thousands visitors saw the film during 24 hours and setting a world record in the largest film premiere ever.

 See the film